kissgyorgy/my-stars/README.md

 ## Rust

+- [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
+Ghost in the machine!
 - [stvnksslr/uv-migrator](https://github.com/stvnksslr/uv-migrator) - tool for migrating to the uv package manager
 - [tamasfe/taplo](https://github.com/tamasfe/taplo) - A TOML toolkit written in Rust
-- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a work-in-progress, in-process OLTP database management system, compatible with SQLite.
+- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a project to build the modern evolution of SQLite.
 - [mitsuhiko/minijinja](https://github.com/mitsuhiko/minijinja) - MiniJinja is a powerful but minimal dependency template engine for Rust compatible with Jinja/Jinja2
 - [gi0baro/rloop](https://github.com/gi0baro/rloop) - An AsyncIO event loop implemented in Rust
 - [tvlfyi/tvix](https://github.com/tvlfyi/tvix) - Tvix - A Rust implementation of Nix.
 Read-only mirror of https://code.tvl.fyi/tree/tvix